 As of September 2017, Amedia has 566,733 registered customers (14% of all Norwegians older than 15 years), and Amedia does not own newspapers in the main regions of Norway.

-Nedregotten shared some numbers Amedia is really proud of: On the country’s election evening (September 12), it had 334,000 logged people at the same time, and the highest reach for the weekend was 460,000 users.
+Nedregotten shared some numbers to be proud of: On the country’s election evening (September 12), Amedia had 334,000 people logged in at the same time.
+The highest reach for the weekend was 460,000 users.

 “Focus on the reader, focus on the customer, and the advertising will follow,” Nedregotten said.
 And again, a look at the numbers shows that it is important to look at the difference between users and subscribers: